 As the distance from the plane source increases, then the exposure rate drops off at a rate approaching L/d squared.

 1.11.10---Identify the definition of "mass attenuation coefficient" and "linear attenuation coefficient":

-Linear attenuation coefficient is the probability of a photon interaction per path Length: Has units of cm-1.
+Linear attenuation coefficient is the probability of a photon interaction per path Length: Has units of length (exponent of -1).